bean-mhm/flim/README.md

 ## Introduction

-flim is an experimental film emulation view transform that can be used for displaying digital open-domain (HDR) images.
+flim is an experimental film emulation view transform that can be used for displaying digital open-domain (HDR) images, preferably in an [OpenColorIO](https://opencolorio.org/) environment.

 ## Eye Candy